top of page

 This main valve is your first line of defense for repairs, maintenance, and emergencies (see our emergency sprinkler repair guide for quick shutoff tips).
 It’s typically installed where your sprinkler system branches off from your main water supply.
 By closing it, you can work on any part of the sprinkler system without turning off the water to your house.
 For a proper setup, the master shutoff valve is always placed before any control valves, including the anti siphon valves.

-What is an Anti Siphon Valve and Why Do You Need One?
+What Is an Anti Siphon Valve and Why Do You Need One?

-An anti siphon valve is a smart two in one device.
+An anti siphon valve is a two in one device.
 It’s an automatic zone valve that turns a sprinkler station on and off, and it has a built in backflow preventer.
 Backflow is what happens when pressure in the main water line drops, creating a siphon effect that can suck contaminated water from your lawn back into your home’s pipes.
-Think of fertilizers, pesticides, and soil bacteria getting into your drinking water.
-Yikes.
+Think fertilizers, pesticides, and soil bacteria getting into your drinking water.

 To prevent this serious health hazard, most local codes, including those in Texas, require an approved backflow prevention method on any irrigation system connected to a potable water supply.
+According to the Texas Commission on Environmental Quality, all customer service inspections must verify adequate backflow protection on irrigation connections.
 In Lubbock, you’ll also need periodic backflow testing to stay compliant.
 The anti siphon valve is a common and cost effective solution for residential systems.
 For sites that require a dedicated assembly, see our RPZ backflow preventer guide.
-When water to a zone shuts off, a vent on top of the valve opens to let air in, which breaks the vacuum and stops any potential backflow in its tracks.

 The Golden Rule: Mounting Height Requirement